alcatraz/alcatraz-packages/README.md

 Every package requires a `name`, `url`, and `description`, in a format determined by the package type (detailed below).
 The `screenshot` field is optional, but recommended for any package with a user interface component and should be a direct URL to a single image.

+After making your changes please run `rspec` from the console to check if everything is ok.

 ### Plugin Format
 The `url` should be a repository containing the Xcode project, and the `name` should be the same as the `.xcodeproj` file.